Greece Travel Guide

 Website: https://www.directferries.co.uk/

-This is a UK-based site, and has a similar search process as GTP, but the results do include prices (in GBP or EUR) which is useful for comparing the cheaper vehicle ferries with the fast catamarans.
-However, I have found that on occasion they do list schedules that are no longer active, so I tend to cross-reference their results with GTP to be confident they’re accurate.
+This UK-based site has a similar search process as GTP, but the results include prices (in GBP or EUR), which is useful for comparing the cheaper vehicle ferries with the fast catamarans.
+However, I have found that they occasionally list no longer active schedules, so I tend to cross-reference their results with GTP to be confident they’re accurate.

 Posted in Guides